MicrosoftDocs/learn/learn-pr/azure/stereokit-c#/includes/1-3-set-up-project.md

 **StereoKit’s visual studio template.**
 It is one of the fastest ways to set up a StereoKit project!.
 There are two different templates to choose from.
 One is for Universal Windows Platform, and the other is .NET Core.
 If you're deploying to HoloLens 2, go with UWP, and if you're developing for a desktop Windows or Linux environment, go with.NET Core.
 Because of the way UWP generates apps, iteration is slower, so use it only if HoloLens is crucial to you.

+**Installing visual studio template**
-1. Download the StereoKit templates from **StereoKit Templates - Visual Studio Marketplace**.
+1. Download the StereoKit templates from [StereoKit Templates - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=NickKlingensmith.StereoKitTemplates).

+**Note:**
-2. You may also install the NuGet package directly into your project.
+ You may also install the [NuGet package](https://www.nuget.org/packages/StereoKit) directly into your project.